Been a Son

-Origin and recording

-Early history
+History

-Written in 1989, the earliest know version of "Been a Son" is a solo home demo, featuring Cobain on vocals, guitar and bass, that appeared on the compilation Montage of Heck: The Home Recordings in November 2015.
+Written in 1989, the earliest known version of "Been a Son" is a solo home demo, featuring Cobain on vocals, guitar and bass guitar.
+A clip of it first appeared in the 2015 Cobain documentary, Montage of Heck, directed by Brett Morgen, and the full version was subsequently released on the film's soundtrack in November 2015.

 Blew EP

 "Been a Son" was first recorded in the studio in September 1989 by Steve Fisk at Music Source in Seattle, Washington.
 Of the five songs recorded, only two were officially released, with both "Been a Son" and "Stain" appearing on the Blew EP in December 1989.
 The session was Nirvana's first time recording on two inch, 24 track tape, and Fisk recalls that "when it was all over with, we played 'Been a Son' really loud on the big stupid speakers three times and stood up on the client tables in the back room and danced."

 Cobain would later dismiss this version of the song as "slower [and] lamer" than the version later released on Incesticide.
-However, American filmmaker, author and radio DJ Kurt St. Thomas called it the definitive take, saying it better displayed Nirvana's signature thrashing guitar sound and because of the more prominent bass guitar solo in the mix.
-In October 2002, it appeared on the band's first greatest hits album, Nirvana, marking its first release since its appearance on Blew.
+However, this is the version of the song that appeared on the band's 2002 greatest hits album, Nirvana, which marked its first release since its appearance on Blew.
+American filmmaker, author and radio DJ Kurt St. Thomas has called it the definitive take, saying it better displayed Nirvana's signature thrashing guitar sound and because of the more prominent bass guitar solo in the mix.

-Post-Blew EP
+Post-Blew

 "Been a Son" was first performed live on October 8, 1989 at the Lif Ticket Lounge in Omaha, Nebraska, the show at which Nirvana also debuted the future Nevermind song, "Breed", which was then called "Immodium".

 On September 25, 1990, Cobain performed a solo acoustic version of the song on the Boy Meets Girl show, hosted by Beat Happening vocalist and guitarist Calvin Johnson, on KAOS (FM) in Olympia, Washington.
 This version of the song was released on the posthumous Nirvana box set, With the Lights Out, in November 2004.

 In July 1992, a live version of the song, recorded at the Paramount Theatre in Seattle, Washington on October 31, 1991, was released as a b-side on the third single from Nevermind, for the song, "Lithium."

-Incesticide
+Incesticide and final performances

-A second studio version of "Been a Son" was recorded for the BBC program The Evening Session by Miti Adhikari, at Maida Vale Studios in London, England on November 9, 1991.
-It was released on the rarities compilation Incesticide in December 1992.
+A second studio version of "Been a Son" was recorded for the BBC program The Evening Session at Maida Vale Studios in London, England on November 9, 1991.
+It was released on the rarities compilation, Incesticide, in December 1992.
+Produced by Miti Adhikari, the session also yielded the versions of "Polly" and "Aneurysm" that appeared on the album.

-Post-Incesticide

 The final live performance of "Been a Son" was at the band's Bosnian Rape Victim Benefit show at the Cow Palace in Daly City, California, on April 9, 1993.
 The song was considered for the band's MTV Unplugged appearance in November 1993, but is not confirmed to have been rehearsed, and was not performed at the show.